DoctorWkt/alic/docs/overview.md

 `NULL` is built into the *alic* language and is a `void *` pointer with the value 0.

-*alic* does not support type casting, in order to reduce undefined behaviour.

 ## Operators and Precedence